jacob52571/CustomPortals/README.md

     arcade: 2.0
 ```

 You must provide a world scale for each world that a portal may be created for.
-If this is not specified the teleport will not commence.
+If this isn't specified, the teleport will not work.
 Decimal values are accepted but not recommended (untested).

 ***TODO:*** Implement default world scale.